-You may already have a Relationship-based segmentation model that works for your organization.
+You may already have a Relationship-based segmentation model that works for your organisation.
 We recommend that you regularly evaluate how this existing segmentation model is helping you engage audiences.
-Use our Continual Improvement Building Block to regularly evaluate and hone your existing model.
-This is especially important in times of change, when audience and donor behaviors are likely to shift substantially.
+Use our Continual Improvement Building Block to regularly evaluate how this existing segmentation model is helping you engage audiences.
+This is especially important in times of change, when audience and donor behaviours are likely to shift substantially.